vinibiavatti1/RayCastingTutorial/README.md

 ### Tutorial

 Click in this [link](https://github.com/vinibiavatti1/RayCastingTutorial/wiki) to access the tutorial.
-It is in the Wiki page of this repository.
+This tutorial is in the Wiki page of this repository.